 Lycanthrope.
 Can turn into a puffin, a human-puffin hybrid, or back into a human at will.

 Mechanics’ Bay.
 A garage in a tiny island bay, the home of the Francos: a family-team of machinists working on a new kind of flying machine.
-They want to democratize dredging the surge.
+They want to democratize dredging of the Surge.
 They need more junk and oddities to finish their machine.
-They used to have someone dredging the surge for them full time, Drew, but he ran off and joined the Church of the Fallen Rime.
-The Francos can’t afford to pay, but when the flying machine is finished they’ll be looking to hire capable pilots.
+They used to have a partner dredging the Surge for them full time, a sailor named Drew, but he left on a pilgrimage to the Church of the Deep and hasn’t returned.

-Trader’s Rock.
+Traders’ Rock.
 The furthest point to the east, before the Pale Expanse.
-Antmen from distant continents hock their spit-made crafts and chemical tonics (most of them useless).
+Bugmen from distant continents hock their spit-made crafts and chemical tonics (most of them useless).
 These mute traders will accept money, but they value aberrations above all else, paying up to £250 for the most curious (and deadliest) of them.

 Driven to collect dangerous aberrations from the Surge.